Degree RequirementADN/ASN or BSN

 Where Do Military Nurses Work?

-Military nurses are required to make at least a three-year commitment to serve their country.
-Traditionally, military nurses are stationed in a new region about every three years.
+Military/Combat nurses are required to make at least a three-year commitment to serve their country.
+Traditionally, military/combat nurses are stationed in a new region about every three years.
 There may be required travel just about anywhere abroad to help with emergency situations if they do happen to arise.
 Most nurses in the military are stationed at military/government facilities.
 Some, however, will serve in makeshift facilities as they near the front lines with combat units.

 • Military Hospitals